Glossary of Financial Terms

 - Earnings Per Share (EPS)

-- Calculated by dividing net income attributable to bank shareholders, after deduction of preferred dividends, by the average number of common shares outstanding.
+- Calculated by dividing net income attributable to bank shareholders, after deducting preferred share dividends, by the average number of common shares outstanding.
 Diluted EPS, which is our basis for measuring performance, adjusts for possible conversions of financial instruments into common shares if those conversions would reduce EPS.
-Adjusted EPS is calculated in the same manner, using adjusted net income.
+Adjusted EPS is calculated in the same manner using adjusted net income.

 - Earnings Sensitivity